All you need to know about the types of cracks in residential property

 Introduction to cracks

 Cracks are, understandably, a very emotive subject.
 Our property is usually our largest financial investment and anything which appears to damage it, can be a worry.
-The very mention of cracks conjures up images of something breaking or not being strong enough and, in rare cases, be a significant problem involving heath and safety.
+The very mention of cracks conjures up images of something breaking or not being strong enough and, in rare cases, be a significant problem involving health and safety.
 Normally cracks are just a nuisance that can be dealt with quite routinely.
 Whilst repairs are often routine, the prospect of them reoccurring is often high and reducing the risk of them reoccurring or eliminating such risks in the future is far more difficult.
 A structural Engineer can help you appraise this risk.
 See later article on Building Insurance issues.

 In most scenarios, cracks are more routinely repaired, a bit like a dent in the bodywork of a car, and can normally be lived with.
 This article provides clarity on the subject and offers some reassurance.